jjloomis/adobe-photoshop-basics/README.md

 # Adobe Photoshop CC 2015: Just the Basics
-Adobe Photoshop CC 2015 Basics: Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.
-Test.
+Adobe Photoshop CC 2015: Just the Basics.
+Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.

 ## About